-Often associated with neurovascular injury which carries a worse prognosis
+Often associated with neurovascular injury which carries a worse prognosis.

-Often complicated by postoperative adhesions due to close quarters and synovial sheath of the carpal tunnel
+Often complicated by postoperative adhesions due to close quarters and synovial sheath of the carpal tunnel.

 Direct tendon repair.
-Transverse carpal ligament should be repaired in a lengthened fashion
+Transverse carpal ligament should be repaired in a lengthened fashion if tendon bowstringing is present.

 Outcomes different than fingers.
-Early motion protocols do not improve long-term results and there is a higher re-rupture rate than flexor tendon repair in fingers
+Early motion protocols do not improve long-term results and there is a higher re-rupture rate than flexor tendon repair in fingers.

 Direct end-to-end repair of FPL is advocated.
 Try to avoid Zone III to avoid injury to the recurrent motor branch of the median nerve.
 Oblique pulley is more important than the A1 pulley; however both may be incised if necessary.
 Attempt to leave one pulley intact to prevent bowstringing